 Abusive images may be found in the possession of those who use it for personal use, financial gain or distributed to children as part of the grooming process.

 Use of the Internet

-For young people, the Internet and associated technologies are an intrinsic part of everyday li
+For young people, the Internet and associated technologies are an intrinsic part of everyday life, of